cyberpunkcoder/golang-pixel-installer/README.md

 # Golang Pixel Installer #

 Bash script to install golang and/or pixel on Ubuntu.
-(Tested on Ubuntu 19.10, March 15 2020)
+(Tested on Ubuntu 19.10, March 29 2020)

 ## Install ##

 Run the script: ```sudo ./install``` to install/remove the go language and the pixel game engine.

-You will be prompted if you wish to remove previous installations.
+You will be prompted if you wish to remove any previous installations.

 ## How It Works ##